+Behaviour for Learning Boards: (see appendix A) Each classroom has a behaviour for learning board clearly displayed at the front of the room.
 The behaviour for learning system serves to reinforce positive learning behaviours, and structure sanctions at times in which they are necessary.
+Children may be moved 'up the board' to recognise excellent behaviour for learning choices.
+They may also move down the board if they make behaviour choices that are not aligned with our school behaviour values.
 As a staff team, we agree that verbal praise and warnings should always serve as the predominant mechanism for encouraging positive behaviour, and that our behaviour for learning system should be employed only to recognise what is 'above and beyond', or conversely, repeated/serious behaviour infractions.

-Each classroom has a learning behaviour board (see appendix A) clearly displayed at the front of the room.
-Moving 'up the board' represents exceptional learning behaviours.
-Across the week, any children who move up to 'gold' are rewarded with a house token, a mention in the school achievement assembly and a position on the 'Gold Star Learners' board on the school newsletter.
+Praise and Celebration: Moving 'up the board' represents exceptional learning behaviours.
+Across the week, any children who move all the way up to 'gold' (the top standard on the behaviour board) are rewarded with a house token, and a position on the 'roll of honour' in the school achievement assembly.
 Positions on the board also correspond to the following House Points: